Biology With Technology

 Below will be the items we are using in the first day of class.

+Hello!
+Welcome to Natural Science Biology Lecture.
+Below will be the items we are using in the first day of class.
 What to do today?•Log on to Biologywithtechnology.com •Make sure that you can view the syllabus and clicker registration guide. •Register your clicker •Make a comment on the first day’s post. –What would you like to hear about in a Biology class? –Can animals be superstitious? – Please use your real name and UA email.

 96 Comments